Dev-KimDonghyun/MongoDB-CRUD/README.md

 ## Description

-This repository is a CRUD practice project produced using ExpressJS and MongoDB
+This project is a CRUD practice project produced using ExpressJS and MongoDB

 ---